pyladies/global-conference/content/news/cfp-close.md

 ### Sepaker mentorship ❤️

-We have also, for the first time, provide mentorships to those who are new in speaking at conferences and submitting proposals.
-The first round of submittion has been closed on 15th September.
-We received 20 application for finding a mentor and we have on boarded 7 mentors.
-While we cannot assign everyone a mentor, we have match some mentors to our mentee based on the language that they speak, their avaliable timezone and their expertees.
-Thank you for the following mentors who help bringing new speakers to the communiy:
+We have also, for the first time, provided mentorships to those who are new in speaking at conferences and submitting proposals.
+The first round of submission has been closed on 15th September.
+We received 20 applications for finding a mentor, and we have onboarded 7 mentors.
+While we cannot assign everyone a mentor, we have matched some mentors to our mentee based on the language that they speak, their available timezone, and their expertise.
+Thank you for the following mentors who help bringing new speakers to the community:

 - [Mariatta](https://mariatta.ca) (English speaking)
 - [Cheuk Ting Ho](https://cheuk.dev) (English, Cantonese and Mandarin speaking)